zephyrproject-rtos/zephyr/doc/hardware/peripherals/sdhc.rst

 An SD host controller is a device capable of sending SD commands to an attached SD card.
+These commands can be sent using the native SD protocol, or over SPI.
+Some SD host controllers are also capable of communicating with MMC devices.
-These commands can be sent using the native SD protocol, or over SPI. the SDHC api is designed to provide a generic way to send commands to and interact with attached SD devices.
+The SDHC api is designed to provide a generic way to send commands to and interact with attached SD devices.

 Requests